HL7/fhircast-docs/input/pagecontent/3-2-3-userlogout.md

 ### Workflow

 User's session has ended, perhaps by exiting the application through a logout, session time-out or other reason.
-Upon receiving a userLogout event, the application SHOULD logout the user or response with a `syncerror`.

 Unlike most of FHIRcast events, `userlogout` is a statically named event and therefore does not follow the `FHIR-resource`-`[open|close]` syntax.